 - The student completes the online application

 - The student submits appropriate documentation

-- The student with a disability meets with the Manager of Accessibility and Accommodation to discuss policies and procedures for instituting accommodations.
+- The student with a disability meets with the Director of Accessibility and Accommodations to discuss policies and procedures for instituting accommodations.

 - The Educational Accommodation Committee determines reasonable accommodations to be provided by PLU.